 When should my child first see an orthodontist?

 The American Association of Orthodontics (AAO) recommends that every child get an orthodontic screening by age 7.
-By taking advantage of the growth years, Dr. Stich and Dr. Bailey can spot subtle problems with jaw growth and emerging teeth and possibly influence their development to create the best bite and smile.
-Your child may not need orthodontic treatment at the time of this first examination; however, you will have the peace of mind that comes with a professional evaluation.
+By taking advantage of the growth years, Dr. Bailey can spot subtle problems with jaw growth and emerging teeth, and possibly influence their development to create the best bite and smile.
+Your child may not need orthodontic treatment at the time of this first examination, however, you will have the peace of mind that comes with a professional evaluation.

 Is it ever too late for a person to get braces?

 Healthy teeth can be moved at almost any age.
-An attractive, healthy smile is a quality that will help anyone at any age, personally and professionally.
-Many of our adults wear the clear, ceramic braces or Invisalign and are our most transformed patients when their treatment is finished.
+An attractive, healthy smile is a quality that will personally and professionally benefit any individual at any age.
+Many of our adult patients wear clear ceramic braces or Invisalign, and often experience our most dramatic transformations.

 How long has the office been serving the community of Coppell?